Productboxpk/Productbox-Flutter-Exercise/README.md

 Notes:
 ------
-- If you feel you need more time, inform us before-hand.
+- If you feel you need more time, inform us before starting your exercise.